top of page

 How much does it cost for summer camp?

-Summer camp costs $925, an initial deposit of $100 is required at registration.
-The balance of $825 is due no later than April 15th.
+Summer camp costs $1075, an initial deposit of $100 is required at registration.
+The balance of $975 is due no later than May 15th.
 We are now offering payment plan options as well as E-check capabilities.
-Camp Conquest no longer accepts checks or cash but requires credit card or e-check.
 Exceptions can be made in certain circumstances.

 Do you offer scholarships?

-Camper arrival for all campers is 5 PM on Monday and departure at 10:30 AM on Saturday.
+Camper arrival for all campers is Monday evening, and departure at Saturday morning. (specific times will be given in your welcome packet after registration).
 We will meet you and your camper when you arrive with cheers and hugs.
-Our staff and volunteers are super excited to see the campers when they arrive and they will let them know it.
+Our staff and missionaries are super excited to see the campers when they arrive and are ready to show it.

 How long can we stay?